shubhamd99/react_native/README.md

 CI/CD is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
 The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.
 Example: CircleCI or Github Actions (are based on Docker containers and the idea of composing different jobs into workflows)

+### Fastlane
+The easiest way to build and release mobile apps.
+It Automates your development and release process.

+### OTA
+Over The Air (OTA) updates are one of the advantages of React Native apps over native ones.
+In React Native apps, code is split into two parts:

+* Native binaries – the part with native code that is compiled
+* Javascript bundle – the bundle with Javascript code and assets that is not compiled

+Normally when you want to update your app, you need first to build it and then send it to App Store or Google Play.
+A major drawback of this solution is the time needed for these stores to approve your update.

+Imagine a situation where an app with a critical error was published to users by mistake.
+In these cases, every second count.
+And this is where Over The Air (OTA) may help us.
+In short, OTA allows us to send updated Javascript bundles directly to users without the need of accepting them by Apple or Google.
+We can fix errors or push small updates (more on those later) almost immediately.
+Example: Microsoft CodePush (AppCenter), EAS (Expo App Services), DUS by Flipkart